 - Brush a 9×13-inch baking dish with melted butter.
 Spread the pasta mixture in the dish.
 Melt the remaining 4 tablespoons butter in a bowl in the microwave; stir in the crushed crackers and parmesan.
 Sprinkle the reserved cheddar and American cheese evenly over the pasta, then scatter the cracker mixture on top.

 - Cover with aluminum foil and bake until heated through, about 25 minutes.
 Remove the foil.
 Continue baking until browned and bubbly, about 20 more minutes.
+If your crackers do not brown by the end of the baking time, crank the oven up to broil and broil for two or three minutes.
 Let rest 10 minutes before serving.